bonomani/devmon/docs/USING.md

 # Using
 ## Devmon Tags

-After installing Devmon, you can start monitoring remote hosts by adding the `DEVMON` tag to their entries in the `hosts.cfg` file.
+Start monitoring remote hosts by adding the `DEVMON` tag in the Xymon `hosts.cfg` file.

 A typical entry looks like this:
 ```